sigp/lighthouse/README.md

 ### Goals

-The purpose of this project is to further research and development towards a secure, efficient, and decentralized Ethereum protocol, facilitated by a new open-source Ethereum Serenity client.
+The purpose of this project is to work alongside the Ethereum community and implement a secure, open-source Ethereum Serenity client in Rust.
+With the focus on security, the goal for Lighthouse is to provide a trustworthy, well tested, secure client that is resilient to any errors.

 In addition to implementing a new client, the project seeks to maintain and improve the Ethereum protocol wherever possible.